 Kris: Amanda will be good at that, she’s good at word puzzles and things.

 Doom Magnet: You would not believe just how many tragedies have happened in places that were just featured on the race:

-Season 1: The series premiere, which left from New York City, aired on September 5, 2001.
-That one probably doesn't need to be explained.
+Season 1: The series premiere, which left from New York City, aired on September 5, 2001, six days before the terrorist attack on the World Trade Center.